Located in Indiana’s idyllic Brown County is a small town known as Nashville.

 The 16,000 acres of narrow ridges, deep gullies, rugged hills, and fog-shrouded valleys will satiate your adventurous soul.

-Come fall, the Brown County State Park becomes a popular tourist destination.
+Brown County State Park becomes a popular tourist destination during the fall.

 People throng in large numbers to enjoy the fascinating hues of fall colors.

-Explore the 20 miles of tree-laden road and a lot of panoramic scenic sights that overlook seemingly endless forestland.
+Explore the 20 miles of tree-laden road and many panoramic scenic sights that overlook seemingly endless forestland.

-Do not forget to have a lot of time in hand while visiting the place as there are just too many things to explore.
+Do not forget to have a lot of time while visiting the place, as there are just too many things to explore.

-Get a breathtaking view of the hills o’ Brown by climbing the 90’ Fire Tower.
+Get a breathtaking view of the hills of Brown by climbing the 90’ Fire Tower.

-If you take Trail 5, you will be able to witness the rare and state endangered Yellowwood tree.
+If you take Trail 5, you can witness the rare and state-endangered Yellowwood Tree.

 Explore Hard Truth Distilling Co.

 You shouldn't miss a trip to Hard Truth Distilling Co, the state’s largest destination craft distillery.